NubletZ/sp109b/Notes/Week7/README.md

 POSIX (Portable Operating System) standard is a  document that released by the IEEE, to clarigy and make uniform the application programming interfaces provided by Unix-y OS.
 When you write a program based on POSIX standards, you can port them easily in Unix, Linux, and other derivative OS.

 ## Write C With POSIX
+For the code example, the following code will print out and write "hello world!" into hello.txt file.
 ```
 // file.c
 #include <stdio.h>